We take reservations for parties

 Is Ganso Yaki kid friendly?

 Definitely.
-Ask your server for our kids’ dishes and kid-sized selections.
+Ask your server about dishes that kids will love.
 We also have children’s seats if you need them.
-If you’re bringing a stroller, please fold it and ask us to store it for you.
+If you’re bringing a stroller, we’re happy to store it for you while you dine.
 (We also have changing tables in the bathrooms.)

 In the Press